i-dot-ai/.github/profile/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-i.AI-c50878)](https://uk.linkedin.com/company/i-dot-ai)

+## We're hiring!

+Come and help us build the next of AI solutions and products for Government.
+Our team of experts was created by No10 to use AI to deliver for the public good.
+We do this by experimenting, failing fast, and building products.

+We are currently hiring AI engineers and are looking for people who are:

+- Passionate about applied AI for the public good
+- strong coding and software engineering skills
+- Mission driven
+- Outcome focussed, rather than output
+- Entrepreneurial/ founder mindset
+- Thrive in dynamic environments
+- Experienced with the latest advances in AI (agents, MCP, new foundation models)

+We have two flavours of AI engineer, so please apply if you are interested either in applied research or product building.

+Check on [Linkedin](https://www.linkedin.com/company/i-dot-ai/) or [Civil Service Jobs](https://www.civilservicejobs.service.gov.uk/csr/index.cgi?SID=b3duZXJ0eXBlPWZhaXImcGFnZWNsYXNzPVNlYXJjaCZjb250ZXh0aWQ9MTAxNjYzMjcxJnBhZ2VhY3Rpb249c2VhcmNoY29udGV4dCZvd25lcj01MDcwMDAwJnJlcXNpZz0xNzI5NTA5NDU4LTdjZmQwMGQ5MDQ3OWE5NzU2MTA4NGY2MDFiZjQzOGQwMGM0ZmViMjk=).
+We're based in London, Bristol and Manchester.

 ## About us

 The Incubator for Artificial Intelligence (i.AI) is an agile delivery team within the Government Digital Service (GDS), part of the Department for Science, Innovation and Technology (DSIT).